CSchoel/thesis-archive/README.md

 * [Modelica implementation of Noble (1962) model by Peter Koch](https://magrathea.mni.thm.de/projects/oertel-koch-modelica-biomodels/repository/2016-oertel-koch-biomodels/revisions/master/show)
 * [MATLAB and Modelica implementations of Inada (2009) model by Elias Kupferschmitt](https://magrathea.mni.thm.de/projects/kupferschmitt-inada2009/repository/2019-kupferschmitt-inada2009/revisions/master/show)
 * [Automatic conversion between Modelica code and JSim/CellML with Scala by Rodney Tabernero](https://magrathea.mni.thm.de/projects/2019-tabernero-jsim2modelica)
+* Java version of the Kotani variant of the Seidel-Herzel model by Daniel Otto with updates by me and Valeria Blesisus (git clone `git@magrathea.mni.thm.de:2014-kotani-CS-VE.git`)

+### Comparison between output of Java and Modelica versions of the Kotani variant of the SHM

+* Plotting code can be found in `code/compare_kotani_modelica/rscripts`.
+* Data for the Modelica version is in `code/compare_kotani_modelica/kotani_full_res.csv`.
+* Data for the Java version is in `code/compate_kotani_modelica/silicon000.phi`.
+* Reference name in lab notebook: `code/eclipse-old/shm1-vali`

+### Early Modelica models

+The folder `code/early_models` contains early experiments with Modelica:

+* `first_steps`: First steps with Modelica using a Notebook and the Lotka-Volterra model.
+  * Reference name in lab notebook: `first steps`.
+* `HackVolterra`: Small Lotka-Volterra example to explain Modelica to students at the THM-MNI Hack.a.day conference.
+  * Reference name in lab notebook: `code/eclipse-old/HackADay/HackVolterra`
+* `ISA`: Lotka-Volterra-example and example problems for a presentation at the institute for software architecture (ISA) at the THM.
+  * Reference name in lab notebook: `code/eclipse-old/ISA-Vortrag`
+* `LotkaVolterra2`: Early Lotka-Volterra example that I used to test Modelica functionality.
+  * Reference name in lab notebook: `code/eclipse-old/LotkaVolterra2`
+* `MAPK`: First version of a mitogen-activated protein kinase (MAPK) model example that I used to understand modular modeling with Modelica at a larger scale than Lotka-Volterra.
+  * Reference name in lab notebook: `code/eclipse-old/MAPK`
+* `MAPKExp`: Second version of the second version of the MAPK model with a reduced number of connectors and better code reuse.
+  * Reference name in lab notebook: `code/eclipse-old/MAPKExp`
+* `MapleMopdel`: Experiments with MapleSoft using basic electrical circuits.
+  * Reference name in lab notebook: `code/eclipse-old/MapleModel`
+* `SawToothTest`: Early experiments with Modelica for creating a saw tooth signal.
+  * Reference name in lab notebook: `code/eclipse-old/SawToothTest`
+* TODO: Add LV model from PhD thesis

 #### BioModels analysis